Need to talk? Call 1800 882 436.

 What does a pregnancy massage involve?

-They will help you to get comfortable with pillows.
-Remember it is not a good idea to lie flat on your back while you are in the second half of your pregnancy since this puts too much pressure on the vein that runs from your legs to your heart.
+Remember that it's not a good idea to lie flat on your back when you are in the second half of pregnancy.
+This puts too much pressure on the vein that runs from your legs to your heart.
+It can make you feel dizzy or short of breath and can prevent oxygen getting to your baby.

 What are the health benefits of pregnancy massage?

-Pregnancy massage has also been shown to be very effective during labour to help manage pain and improve your emotional experience of labour.
+There is good evidence that massage during labour can help manage your pain and improve your emotional experience of labour.

 Is pregnancy massage safe?